 Following his enlistment, Wheeler served aboard U.S.S.
 Hopkins (Destroyer: DD-6) from 1907 to 1910, possibly as a member of the ship's engineering department.
 During this time period, the Hopkins was assigned to the Second Torpedo Flotilla, engaging in target practice and shadowing the Great White Fleet.
 In June 1910, Wheeler transferred from the Hopkins to U.S.S.
 West Virginia (Armored Cruiser No.5).
 On February 20, 1911, he was transferred again to U.S.S.
 Albatross (Steamer), a vessel assigned to the Bureau of Fisheries, U.S. Department of Commerce.
 During Wheeler's tour of duty, Albatross made two scientific voyages, to Lower California (Mexico) and Alaska.

 On April 18, 1913, Wheeler was detached from the Albatross and ordered to duty at Naval Station, Portland, Oregon.
 Wheeler's last known assignment was a two year tour of duty (1913-1915) at the Recruiting Office, Eugene, Oregon.

 Description of Contents

-The Knight W. Wheeler Diaries, comprising four linear inches of documentation in three volumes and accompanying enclosures, span from March 12, 1907 until June 1, 1915.
+The Knight W. Wheeler Diaries, comprising 0.42 linear feet of documentation in three volumes and accompanying enclosures, span from March 12, 1907 until June 1, 1915.
 The diaries are composed of first-hand accounts and related enclosures of Wheeler's service aboard U.S. Ships Hopkins, West Virginia, and Albatross, and at the Naval Recruiting Office in Eugene, Oregon.